BashfulHippo/jerichoos/docs/AI_DEVELOPMENT.md

 It's hard to talk about AI without also talking about **power**.

-AI is already being used in ways that range from inspiring to unsettling.
-It is implemented into marketing manipulation, surveillance architectures, weapons systems, and the kind of algorithms that displaces human judgment with statistical pattern-matching.
-Companies like Palantir surface in these conversations not because their technology is uniquely dangerous, but because they reveal an even deeper truth: institutions don't adopt tools neutrally; they adopt them to extend reach and usually consolidate control.
+AI is already being used in terrifying ways: manipulative marketing, surveillance systems, military applications, etc. Companies like Palantir surface in these conversations not because their technology is uniquely dangerous, but because they reveal an even deeper truth: institutions don't adopt tools neutrally; they adopt them to extend reach and usually consolidate control.
 AI doesn't create this impulse.
-It just makes it cheaper, faster, and harder to really see.
+It just makes it cheaper, faster, and harder to really see straight up.

 But I also resist the narrative that "AI will replace us."
 That story is too clean, too absolute.
 What I see is more complicated...